 Further details on Pay Yourself Back

-As a reminder, Chase Freedom, Freedom Flex and Freedom Unlimited cardmembers can only utilize the Pay Yourself Back tool to redeem donations made to eligible charities for a 25 percent boost to their points.
+As a reminder, Chase Freedom, Freedom Flex and Freedom Unlimited cardmembers can also use the Pay Yourself Back tool to redeem donations made to eligible charities for a 25 percent boost to their points.
 While the tool expires for Sapphire cardmembers at the end of September 2021, there’s no expiration date as of yet for the Freedom card family.

 Eligible charities with Pay Yourself Back include: